Census Dots

 Native American/Other

-Of the 1,611 places in California, Beverly Hills is the 250th most populous.
+Beverly Hills is ranked the 259th most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Beverly Hills was ranked the 250th most populous place in the 2020 Census.

 Beverly Hills's White Population